Decima2/Decima2Toolkit/README.md

 To explore tutorials on individual nlp explanation and use-cases check out our [Jupyter Notebooks](https://github.com/Decima2/Decima2Toolkit/tree/main/examples/outcome_insights/individual_nlp_explanation)

 #### Usage
-Here’s a quick example of how to use grouped_feature_importance to evaluate a machine learning model and compute feature importances.
-We recommend using this explanation method on tabular (numerical) data with less than 100 features.
-We reccomend grouping your selected feature into an interpretable number of categories ('auto' is 5 if not categorical).
+Here’s a quick example of how to use individual nlp explanations to evaluate word and concept importance in embedding space.
+This functionality can be applied to any Hugging Face model.

 #### Example
 ##### Load Data and Model